ElrhAhmed/Interactive-Dashboard-for-Road-Accident-Analysis/README.txt

+#Analyzing Road Traffic Accidents in Morocco – A Data-Driven Approach 📊
 This project is an application for visualizing road traffic accidents in Morocco.
 It uses several Python libraries to create interactive charts and maps to represent accident data.